 Tables 1 and 2, which divide the total group of identified studies into randomized (Table 1) and non-randomized (Table 2) designs, indicate the primary outcome measures used for each investigation and the level of certainty.
-Table 3 summarizes the status of evidence for the 220 potential therapeutic options for COVID-19 for which studies were identified through our systematic review.
+A living interactive version of Tables 1 and 2 is available here.
+Table 3 summarizes the status of evidence for the 237 potential therapeutic options for COVID-19 for which studies were identified through our systematic review.